 Following the tragic events of 9/11, Everbridge was founded with a vision of helping people communicate effectively in critical situations.
 Our SaaS-based CEM platform is built on a secure, scalable and reliable infrastructure with multiple layers of redundancy to enable the rapid delivery of critical communications, with near real-time verification, over numerous devices and contact paths.
 Our Mass Notification application is our most established application and enables enterprises and governmental entities to aggregate and assess threat data, locate people based on their standard work or home location and send and receive two-way, contextually aware notifications to individuals or groups to keep them informed before, during and after natural or man-made disasters and other emergencies.
 For example, during Hurricane Sandy, our Mass Notification application was used along the U.S. East Coast to deliver more than eight million communications.
 By automating the delivery of these types of critical communications, we enable customers to increase the speed and accuracy of their response and reduce associated costs.
-Importantly, given the pressure and anxiety most people experience in critical situations, our Mass Notification application provides a simple user interface and automated workflows for ease of use.
-The expertise that we garnered developing our Mass Notification application and our customers' reliance on our solutions led us to leverage our platform to deploy solutions for CEM use cases.
+Importantly, given the pressure and anxiety most people experience in critical situations, our Mass Notification application application and our customers' reliance on our solutions led us to leverage our platform to deploy solutions for CEM use cases.
 In turn, we have developed a full suite of enterprise-scale applications that enable our customers to inform and organize people during critical situations, whether a broad audience or a targeted subset of individuals, globally or locally, and accounting for cultural, linguistic, regulatory and technological differences.
 As all of our applications leverage our CEM platform, customers can use a single contacts database, rules engine of algorithms and hierarchies and user interface to accomplish multiple objectives.
-Our app
+Our applications are easy-to-use, quickly deployable and require limited implementation services and no development resources.